 DAY 3: Paso Robles to Big Sur (~140 miles)

 The moment of the trip were our family dynamic became most evident was the morning we drove from Paso Robles to Big Sur.
-I insisted we visit the elephant seals, because, despite them badly needing deodorant and being unsightly, I find them totally adorable.
+After caffeinating at Spearhead coffee, we took off from Paso and I insisted we visit the elephant seals, because, despite them badly needing deodorant and being unsightly, I find them totally adorable.
 Moments after we left the elephant seals, we began the winding climb from San Simeon to Big Sur only to realize we hadn’t bothered to get gas.
 Apparently, filling the car wasn't on our agenda.
 With visions of us pushing the car up the 15% grade that is the start to Big Sur, we were silently cursing ourselves (well, it wasn’t all silent) for the next half hour.
 As luck would have it, we made it to Ragged Point running on the very last fumes.